 It’s been an interesting week in the world of data accuracy, after the Wall Street Journal reported that Google Maps is full of fake businesses.
-Given the size of the tech giant and the amount of people that rely on the listings service in Google Maps, the report arrived with not a small amount of fanfare.
+Given the size of the tech giant and the amount of people that rely on the 3D maps and listing services in Google Maps, the report arrived with not a small amount of fanfare.

 Because Google acts as an external source of truth for many businesses, they have all the leverage for keeping accurate records.
 They are also open to being edited by the public, leaving a large margin for error in the listings which can cause monetary and even PR damages.
 While Google has fraud filters that are used to help vet and avoid this process, that filter is not perfect and sometimes gets caught on legitimate businesses, costing them money and locking them out until they prove they are real.

 The Wall Street Journal estimated that roughly 11 million false business listings existed at the time of the report, most placed by agencies that charge clients to create fake listings in order to better promote their business.
 Fake listings typically operated by routing customer calls and sales to them, and allow businesses (or individuals) to reach geographical areas they wouldn’t normally appear in.